-*It’s important that your liquid ingredients are at room temperature before whisking in the honey or it will seize and not incorporate.
-You may substitute one tablespoon sugar for the honey if you don’t want to worry about using room temperature ingredients, but I thought the honey was a nice touch.
+*It's important that your liquid ingredients are at room temperature before whisking in the honey or it will seize and be harder to incorporate.
+You may substitute one tablespoon sugar for the honey if you don't want to worry about using room temperature ingredients, but I thought the honey was a nice touch.

 - Blueberry Orange Cornmeal Pancakes